 Because undercuts aren’t a new problem, enterprising engineers have developed a solution.
 Instead of just two halves of the tool coming together to form the part, another piece (or pieces, as required) is created that moves in from the side, allowing surfaces to be formed that were otherwise impossible, while still allowing the part to be released easily from the molds.

 That makes more sense if you take a look at the way the part above would be molded.
 In order to create that shelf, the bottom half of the mold would have a side action that would move vertically with the bottom mold piece and would also move horizontally, as part of the molding cycle.
 When the mold is closed, this side action forms part of the mold cavity, but as the mold opens, it slides away from the part, allowing the part to release easily from the mold.

 While ingenious and capable of producing truly amazing parts that are otherwise impossible to mold, side actions do have drawbacks.
 Designing a mold tool with side actions requires additional tooling engineering, dealing with the high forces and heating and cooling cycles present in all molding, as well as the additional moving parts.
 These parts also require additional machining time to produce and assemble the mold tools.
 All of this significantly increases the cost of molds requiring side actions.

 How can you tell if your part will require side actions?
 With experience, engineers who have dealt frequently with injection molding can quickly analyze a design.
-However, if you don’t have years to develop that experience, there is an easier and faster way: the Fictiv DFM (design for molding) tool.

 The most common solution to undercuts, and the resulting increase in tooling cost and lead time from side actions, is to cut away material below the undercut.
 In the picture below, you can see how a groove in the side of a molded piece will allow the snap to be formed without any undercuts.
 In the image below that, you can see how a hinge barrel can be formed without requiring side actions.